My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

-In a couple of weeks, I’m participating in a Kitchen Styling feature with a group of talented bloggers …
+I’ll be participating in a Kitchen Styling feature with my blogging pals in a couple of weeks.

-I’ve included sources throughout and at the end of the post.
+Finishes and sources can be found throughout and at the end of the post.

 This post includes affiliate links for your convenience at no additional cost to you.
 You can read my full disclosure policy here.